neuecc/UniRx/README.md

 What is UniRx?
 ---
 UniRx (Reactive Extensions for Unity) is a reimplementation of the .NET Reactive Extensions.
-The Official Rx implementation is great but doesn't work on Unity and has issues with iOS AOT compatibility.
+The Official Rx implementation is great but doesn't work on Unity and has issues with iOS AOT/IL2CPP compatibility.
 This library fixes those issues and adds some specific utilities for Unity.
 Supported platforms are PC/Mac/Android/iOS/WP8/WindowsStore/etc and the library is fully supported on both Unity 5 and 4.6.

 UniRx is available on the Unity Asset Store (FREE) - http://u3d.as/content/neuecc/uni-rx-reactive-extensions-for-unity/7tT